junaidrahim/Hacktoberfest-KIIT-2021/README.md

 ![](images/hacktoberfest-header.png)

+Hello KIITians.

 It's that time of the year again.
 Hacktoberfest 2019 is here.
 Support Open Source and win a free t-shirt

 ## What is Hacktoberfest ?

 Hacktoberfest is a month long virtual fest organized by Digital Ocean to encourage and celebrate Open Source Software.
-Hacktoberfest runs for the entire month of October, all you have to do is create 5 pull requests on github and Digital Ocean will send you a cool t-shirt and a lot of stickers.
+Hacktoberfest runs for the entire month of October, all you have to do is create 5 pull requests on github to any repository and Digital Ocean will send you a cool t-shirt and a lot of stickers.
 Hacktoberfest is one of the easiest ways for students to start contributing to Open Source.

+## What's this repository for ?

+Well, this repository if for beginners, those who just started out programming and want to win the t-shirt.

+You can contribute any piece of code in any language you're comfortable in, could be anything from a simple hello world to some programs from the programming assignments we get in college.
+You can go as wild as possible.

+Read the [Contributing](CONTRIBUTING.md) for more details on how to get started and make the pull request.

 ## What is Open Source Software ?